hack-gpon/hack-gpon.github.io/ont-Zyxel-PMG3000-D20B.md

 # List of firmwares and files
 ## Useful files
-- `/var/config/ont.sys` used to customize various settings on the stick
+- `/var/config/ont.sys` used to customize various settings on the stick.
+If you don't have it you can copy the stock one from /ont.sys

 # Useful Commands
 *Note: all commands start from the twmanu shell*